bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 The "type erasure run time dispatch", provided by proxy, takes care, that the corresponding function of the concrete object is executed.

 Wes see, that
-- the implementation of the interface ("drawable") used by the algorithm is not tied to the implementation of the conrete type ("circle", "spare", .. ),
+- the implementation of the any ("drawable") used by the algorithm is not tied to the implementation of the conrete type ("circle", "spare", .. ),

 and

-- the implementation of the interface itself can be very generic by use of clever template tricks.
+- the implementation of the any itself can be very generic by use of clever template tricks.

 These features are intruding.